 The Haitian Revolution (1791-1804)

-After 13 years of bloody battle, Haiti overthrew the French and claimed independence.
-The huge victory for the self-liberated slaves came at the cost of France losing its dominance in the coffee market.
+After 13 years of bloody battle, Hati overthrew the French and claimed independence.
+The massive victory for the self-liberated slaves came at France’s cost losing its dominance in the coffee market.

 This led to Spanish and Portuguese colonies in South America becoming more relied on to meet Europe’s, and now America’s, growing demands for coffee.